SpiroControl/node-connect/README.md

 # Dependencies

 Most dependencies fix major and minor version number but allow freedom to update to the latest patch version.
-Done by specifying version as in `~12.5.0` which will allow any patch upgrade : `>= 12.5.0` and `< 12.6.0`.
+This is done by specifying versions with the format `~12.5.0`, which will allow any patch upgrade : `>= 12.5.0` and `< 12.6.0`.
 See https://github.com/npm/node-semver for more info.

 # Configuration file

-The configuration file can contain the following components :
+The configuration file can contain the following components:

 Optional
 - sentry configuration